 This also allows for the flavor to mature and fully develop.
 You’re going to have to trust me, but it’s what needs to happen to get a perfect keto cheesecake every time.

 Without a doubt, the highlight of this cheesecake is the keto lemon curd topping.
 If this is your first time making lemon curd, you’re in for a real tangy treat.

 Nothing fully compares to homemade lemon curd.
-You’ll be thrilled that you took the leap and tried your hand at making them.
+You’ll be thrilled that you took the leap and tried your hand at making it.